abhinavnatarajan/RedClust.jl/docs/src/cite.md

   doi = {10.1080/01621459.2023.2191821},
-  author = {Natarajan, Abhinav and De Iorio, Maria and Heinecke, Andreas and Mayer, Emanuel and Glenn, Simon}, title = {Cohesion and Repulsion in Bayesian Distance Clustering}, publisher = {Journal of the American Statistical Association}, year = {2023}
+  author = {Natarajan, Abhinav and De Iorio, Maria and Heinecke, Andreas and Mayer, Emanuel and Glenn, Simon}, title = {Cohesion and Repulsion in Bayesian Distance Clustering}, journal = {Journal of the American Statistical Association}, year = {2023}
 }
 ```